In Rainbows: Critical reception

 On the review aggregate site Metacritic, In Rainbows has a rating of 88 out of 100 based on 42 reviews, indicating "universal acclaim".
-The Guardian critic Alexis Petridis praised Radiohead's performance in the studio and said they sounded like they were enjoying themselves.
-Billboards Jonathan Cohen commended the album for not being overshadowed by its marketing hype.
-Andy Kellman of AllMusic wrote that In Rainbows "will hopefully be remembered as Radiohead's most stimulating synthesis of accessible songs and abstract sounds, rather than their first pick-your-price download".
+The Guardian critic Alexis Petridis said it was perhaps Radiohead's strongest collection of songs for a decade, and praised it as witty, romantic, and life-affirming, which he described as "new emotional territories" for Radiohead.
+Billboards Jonathan Cohen commended In Rainbows for not being overshadowed by its marketing hype.
+Andy Kellman of AllMusic wrote that it "will hopefully be remembered as Radiohead's most stimulating synthesis of accessible songs and abstract sounds, rather than their first pick-your-price download".

 NME described In Rainbows as "Radiohead reconnecting with their human sides, realising you [can] embrace pop melodies and proper instruments while still sounding like paranoid androids ...
 This [is] otherworldly music, alright."
 Will Hermes, writing in Entertainment Weekly, called In Rainbows "the gentlest, prettiest Radiohead set yet" and stated that it "uses the full musical and emotional spectra to conjure breathtaking beauty".
 Rob Sheffield of Rolling Stone praised its "vividly collaborative sonic touches" and concluded: "No wasted moments, no weak tracks: just primo Radiohead."

 Jon Dolan of Blender called In Rainbows "far more pensive and reflective" than Hail to the Thief, writing that it "formulates a lush, sensualised ideal out of vague, layered discomfort".
 Spins Mikael Wood felt that it "succeeds because all of that cold, clinical lab work hasn't eliminated the warmth from their music", while Pitchforks Mark Pytlik wrote it was a more "human" album that "represents the sound of Radiohead coming back to earth".
 Pitchfork allowed readers to enter their own review score, referencing the pay-what-you-want release.
 Robert Christgau, writing for MSN Music, gave In Rainbows a two-star honourable mention and wrote that it was "more jammy, less songy and less Yorkey, which is good".
 The Wire was more critical, finding "a sense here of a group magisterially marking time, shying away ... from any grand, rhetorical, countercultural purpose".

-In 2011, The Rolling Stone Album Guide described In Rainbows as Radiohead's "most expansive and seductive album, possibly their all-time high".
-In 2023, Selway said it was his favourite Radiohead album.
-He said it combined "everything that we'd been learning over two decades, and it seemed to land in quite a concise way ...
+In 2009, the NASA astronaut Mike Massimino played a copy of In Rainbows in orbit.
+The 2011 edition of The Rolling Stone Album Guide described In Rainbows as Radiohead's "most expansive and seductive album, possibly their all-time high".
+In the 2020s, Selway and O'Brien named it their favourite Radiohead album.
+Selway said it combined "everything that we'd been learning over two decades, and it seemed to land in quite a concise way ...
 It feels like a band that have learned to play their instruments together but have been able to spend long enough doing that so the playing reaches a new level."
 In 2024, the Rolling Stone critic Andy Greene said In Rainbows had completed perhaps "one of the best 12-year runs in rock history, maybe even the very best one".
-In 2009, the Nasa astronaut Mike Massimino played a copy of In Rainbows in orbit.